BartOtten/routex/docs/COMPARISON.md

 ecosystem.

 **Routex** is designed as an standalone, extensible framework.
 As a result Routex has no hard dependency on other libraries.
-However, enabled extensions may used other libraries; such as Gettext for the translation extension or Cldr for the Cldr adapter extension.
+However, some extensions may use other libraries such as Gettext or Cldr when enabled.

 This modular approach provides developers with the flexibility to incorporate only the features and dependencies necessary for their specific use case.